Configuring and building an seL4 project

 Many of our projects support multiple configurations, where the following broad approaches are used to present simple options to the user:

-- CMake cache scripts: These files can assign initial values to any number of configuration variables.
-By combining one or more of these together you can configure an entire system.
+- CMake cache scripts: These files can assign initial values to a number of configuration variables.
+By combining one or more of these you can configure an entire system.

 - Meta configuration options: Meta configuration options are normally